urbanism3dot0/urbanism3dot0/link.md

 Urbanism 3.0 introduces a fundamentally new class of cities that are connected to crypto-economic organisms — decentralized, entities that exist entirely in cyberspace.
 The pairing of the cyber and physical world is achieved and maintained by a combination of cryptography, economics, and social consensus.<br><br>
+The intention of Urbanism 3.0 is to create a programmable working framework for applied research, enable societies harness the power of urbanization, by building more and better cities.
+Urbanism 3.0 requires two key elements:
-Urbanism 3.0 provides a platform of composable protocols, code-blocks built on top of a programmable blockchain to allow for the assembly of hierarchical meta-protocols from mix and match lego bricks.<br>
+#### A programmable platform of composable code-blocks,
+code-blocks built on top of a programmable blockchain to allow for the assembly of hierarchical meta-protocols from mix and match lego bricks.<br>
-The intention of Urbanism 3.0 is to provide Hybrid pair contracts.
+#### Hybrid pair protocols.
 A novel type of mechanism specifically designed to connect any type of common resource, organization or property right to a digital asset creating a "hybrid-pair".
 The digital representation of physical assets and property rights  on chain,  verified by access through oracles, to real-world data and off-chain computation, enables a new categories of applications.
 This includes:
 * Governance through Autonomous Markets
 A Pair can be traded with decentralized Autonomous Market Maker enabling novel forms of assets and governance of the commons